Byju's: Sports sponsorships

-In July 2019, Byju's won the sponsorship rights for the Indian cricket team jersey.
+In July 2019, Byju's won the sponsorship rights for the Indian cricket team jersey until 2023.

-In November 2020, Byju's replaced the Muthoot Group to become the title sponsor of the Indian Super League club Kerala Blasters FC.
+In November 2020, Byju's replaced the Muthoot Group to become the title sponsor of the Indian Super League club Kerala Blasters FC until 2024.

 In March 2022, Byju's was announced as an official sponsor of the FIFA World Cup Qatar 2022.